 - GP 2.1: Establishing a culture of inclusivity: The board creates a safe and welcoming space where all board members feel valued, respected, and empowered to contribute their unique perspectives.
 It actively fosters an environment that encourages open dialogue, collaboration, and the free expression of diverse viewpoints. - GP 2.2: Proactively seeking diverse viewpoints: The board recognizes and values the importance of different experiences, backgrounds, and perspectives.
 It actively seeks diverse viewpoints by encouraging board members to share their unique insights, opinions, and concerns. - GP 2.3: Ensuring equitable treatment of board members: The board ensures that all board members are treated fairly and equitably in terms of access to information, opportunities for participation, and decision-making processes.
-It provides equal support, resources, and training opportunities to all board members irrespective of their background or tenure. - GP 2.4: Promoting inclusive board recruitment and selection: The board proactively works to attract and recruit individuals from diverse backgrounds when seeking new board members.
-The board reaches out to underrepresented groups, strives for a diverse pool of candidates, and ensures that the selection process is fair and unbiased. - GP 2.5: Enhancing board member development and support: The board provides ongoing development opportunities to enhance the skills, knowledge, and capacities of all board members.
+It provides equitable support, resources, and training opportunities to all board members regardless of their background or tenure. - GP 2.4: Promoting inclusive board recruitment and selection: The board actively seeks to attract and recruit individuals from diverse backgrounds when filling open positions and ensures that the selection process is fair and unbiased. - GP 2.5: Enhancing board member development and support: The board provides ongoing development opportunities to enhance the skills, knowledge, and capacities of all board members.
 This includes offering training programs, workshops, and resources, including those focused on diversity, equity, and inclusion topics. - GP 2.6: Ensuring transparent and accountable governance: The board ensures transparency in its decision-making processes, communication, and reporting.
 The board is accountable for its actions and decisions, fostering trust and confidence among stakeholders.